jcorporation/myMPDos/docs/AdvancedTopics/customize-mpd.md

 title: Customize MPD
 ---

 The MPD configuration is created by the script `/usr/bin/configmpd.sh`.
-This script is executes as soon an audio device was changed (executed by mdev).
+This script is executed as soon as an audio device was changed (executed by mdev).

 ## Fully custom mpd.conf